Origin of TROUBADOUR

 Newsflash – if you made it you own it. 🙂

 I’ve never disowned any of my previous releases.
-If I listen back to some of them now I realise I could improve on some things, which I think is a good thing.
+If I listen back to them now I realise I could improve on some things, which I think is a good thing.
 Imagine if you looked back on one of your earlier albums and thought to yourself – “I wish I could make an album like that now!” 🙂

 …which brings me back to “Troubadour”.
 I don’t think I could have made this album at any other time in my life.
 I needed to go through all those other experiences first.
 I needed to play rock ‘n’ roll and discover the blues and live life and tour and have ups & downs in both my musical and private life.
 I needed to experience all that so that I could make “Troubadour”.
 I think it adheres to Malcolm Gladwell’s 10,000 hours theory.
 In his book Outliers, author Malcolm Gladwell says that it takes roughly ten thousand hours of practice to achieve mastery in a field.
 Now I’m not for a minute saying I’ve achieved the level of a master but I do agree that you need to put the hours in to understand at a deeper level what you are doing.
 There just doesn’t seem to be any way around that, no matter what field you are in; medical, juridical…